 NP-Hard

-NP-hard contains all decision problems where every problem in NP can be reduced to the problem in NP-Hard through a polynomial-time reduction.
 A reduction is a method of solving a problem by converting that problem into an instance of a second problem which has a known solution, and using that solution to solve the first problem.
-A polynomial-time reduction is a reduction that is bounded in polynomial time.
-If P≠NP, then no NP-Hard problem can be solved in polynomial time.
-Likewise, if a solution to any NP-Hard problem in polynomial time is found, then P=NP.
+If any NP-hard problem can be solved in polynomial time, all NP problems can be solved in polynomial time.
+Some NP-hard problems are not even verifiable in polynomial time.